Sriimurali

 Sri Murali Gowda (born 17 December 1981), known as Sriimurali and sometimes Murali, is an Indian actor who works predominantly in Kannada cinema.
 After making his lead debut in 2003 in Chandra Chakori, he appeared in Kanti as the eponymous lead, a performance that won him the Karnataka State Film Award for Best Actor in 2004.

-His performance in the 2014 Kannada film Ugramm received unanimous praise and emerged as a major success.
+Murali's performance in the 2014 film Ugramm received unanimous praise and emerged as a major success.
+For his performance in Bagheera (2024), he won the Filmfare Best Actor award.

 Early and personal life

 Sriimurali was born on 17 December 1981 in Bangalore, Karnataka, in a family of film people.
 His father S. A. Chinne Gowda is a film producer and brother Vijay Raghavendra, an actor.
 Actor Rajkumar was his uncle and actors Shiva Rajkumar and Puneeth Rajkumar his cousins.
 He married his Telugu girlfriend, Vidya from Andhra, on 11 May 2008.
 They have a son - Agastya and a daughter - Atheeva together, who are born in 2009 and 2014 respectively.
-Vidya is the sister of Prashanth Neel, a director in Kannada cinema, and cousin of Aadarsh Balakrishna, an actor in Telugu Cinema.
+Vidya is the sister of Prashanth Neel, a director in Kannada cinema, and cousin of Aadarsh Balakrishna, an actor in Telugu cinema.